ParametricPress/01-flatland-follies-an-adjunct-simulator/README.md

 ### Running the idyll server

-To run idyll, simply run `idyll` in the terminal, and the project should open in your browser.
+To start, run `idyll --template _local.html` in the terminal, and the project should open in your browser.

 You can edit the `index.idyll` file in the text editor of your choice, and the page will refresh in the browser as you make updates.